jtroshynski/PetService/README.md

     Ex. databasePath = @"D:/development/workspace/PetService/Pets.db"

-3. Run the "PetStore.html" file to start your local web service.
+3. Run the "PetStore.html" file using IIS Express in Visual Studio to start a local IIS session.

 4. Use the following Postman Collection for testing the various functions

     -https://www.getpostman.com/collections/5cc07c6dbcf353534c3f

-    NOTE: For the GetPetsFiltered postman function, I only wrote it to handle one filter type at a time, so you'll have to access the Params and select which filter type you'd like to use.
+    NOTE: For the GetPetsFiltered postman function, I only wrote it to handle one filter type at a time, so you'll have to access the Params in postman and select which filter type you'd like to use.